Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Provisions

-The registration process involves an application to the Gram Panchayat and issue of job cards.
+The registration process involves an application to the Gram Panchayat and issuance of job cards.
 The wage employment must be provided within 15 days of the date of application.
 The work entitlement of 100 days per household per year may be shared between different adult members of the same household.
 The law lists permissible works: water conservation and water harvesting; drought proofing including afforestation; irrigation works; restoration of traditional water bodies; land development; flood control; rural connectivity; and works notified by the government.
 The Act sets a minimum limit to the wage-material ratio as 60:40.
 The provision of accredited engineers, worksite facilities and a weekly report on worksites is also mandated by the Act.
 The Act sets a minimum limit to the wages, to be paid with gender equality, either on a time-rate basis or on a piece-rate basis.
 The states are required to evolve a set of norms for the measurement of works and schedule of rates.
 Unemployment allowance must be paid if the work is not provided within the statutory limit of 15 days.
 The law stipulates Gram Panchayats to have a single bank account for NREGA works which shall be subjected to public scrutiny.
 To promote transparency and accountability, the act mandates 'monthly squaring of accounts'.
 To ensure public accountability through public vigilance, the NREGA designates ‘social audits’ as key to its implementation.

 The most detailed part of the Act (chapter 10 and 11) deals with transparency and accountability that lays out role of the state, the public vigilance and, above all, the social audits.
 For evaluation of outcomes, the law also requires management of data and maintenance of records, like registers related to employment, job cards, assets, muster rolls and complaints, by the implementing agencies at the village, block and state level.
 The legislation specifies the role of the state in ensuring transparency and accountability through upholding the right to information and disclosing information proactively, preparation of annual reports by the Central Employment Guarantee Council for the Parliament and State Employment Guarantee Councils for state legislatures, undertaking mandatory financial audits by each district along with physical audit, taking action on audit reports, developing a Citizen's Charter, establishing vigilance and monitoring committees, and developing a grievance redressal system.

 The Act recommends establishment of 'Technical Resource Support Groups' at district, state and central level and active use of information technology, like creation of a 'Monitoring and Information System (MIS)' and a NREGA website, to assure quality in implementation of NREGA through technical support.
 The law allows convergence of NREGA with other programmes.
 As NREGA intends to create ‘additional’ employment, the convergence should not affect employment provided by other programmes.